 It's important for authors to carefully consider the type of article that best fits their research, as this can impact the way their work is reviewed and ultimately published in a medical journal.

-Once the research or experiments is over, it's time to write them up in a clear, concise document that describe the study.
 Research articles must be focused and simple to read.
-Because of this, papers often adhere to a set format that makes it simple for readers to locate the information they need.
+Research papers should adhere to a set format that makes it simple for readers to locate the information they need.
 A brief guideline provided below:

 - Materials and Methods